 Authors are invited to submit an extended abstract (maximum of 750 words) of the paper they would like to present, together with a short 200 word abstract.
 A short biography and photos of all authors is also requested.
 Although the extended abstract is limited to 750 words (longer papers will NOT be considered), it should provide sufficient information to allow evaluation of the submission by the programme committee.
 The short abstracts, bios and photos of accepted papers will be used in the online programme and event advertising.

 Camera-ready versions of the accepted papers will be published in the conference e-proceedings with an assigned ISBN number, subject to the presenter having duly registered for the conference.
 Their length should not exceed 5,000 words.

-Poster proposals are invited in the form of poster abstracts not exceeding 1,500 words.
-Authors should submit a 500-word version as well as a short biography and photos of all authors for dissemination purposes.
+Poster proposers are invited to submit an extended abstract of their poster not exceeding 500 words, together with a short 200-word version along with a short biography and photos of all authors for dissemination purposes.

 Camera-ready versions of the accepted posters will be published in the conference e-proceedings with an assigned ISBN number, subject to the presenter having duly registered for the conference.
 Their length should not exceed 2,000 words.

 Workshop proposals are limited to 750 words.
 They should describe the topic/goal of the workshop and provide an outline of how the proposed workshop will be structured.
 Proposers should also submit a 200-word version as well as a short biography and photos of all authors and moderators for dissemination purposes.